– Kevin Love

 Example of What You Could Say:

 “Today we are going to begin a journey together that is really different than what we usually talk about in school.
-There are a lot of rules around how emotions get expressed in school, where they get expressed, and which emotions are considered “good” and which ones are considered “bad.”
-We’re going to rethink a lot of those rules.
+There are a lot of cultural norms around how emotions get expressed in school, where they get expressed, and which emotions are considered “good” and which ones are considered “bad.”
+We’re going to rethink a lot of those norms.
 We’ll have many examples of people sharing their emotions and stories with us.
 I am going to do this too.
-I will not be asking you to do anything that I am not willing to do myself.

-We are going to start this project together by reading a very brave and vulnerable letter written by Kevin Love, an NBA basketball player who is currently playing for the Cleveland Cavaliers.
-I want you to read this letter silently to yourself.”
+We are going to start this project together by reading a very brave and vulnerable letter written by Kevin Love, an NBA basketball player.

-Before you play the guest artist videos, remember to give students a description of the video content, so that they can decide if they would like to view the video.
+Before you play the guest artist video, remember to give students a description of the video content, so that they can decide if they would like to view the video.
 The video descriptions are listed above each video.
-Prior to playing the videos, you will remind students- “Stories hold potential for various forms of connection to the lives of those who hear them.
-This story may connect deeply to others who have had a similar experience.
-In this video, (read the one sentence description that is above each video).
-At this moment, you may welcome that connection or you may wish to make a different choice to delay or opt out.”
+Prior to playing the videos, you will remind students – “Stories hold potential for various forms of connection to the people who hear them.
+This story may connect deeply to you if you have had a similar experience.
+In this video, (read the one sentence description that is above each video).”

 Example of What You Could Say:

-“These two videos had two very different people bravely sharing their story.
+“These videos show different people bravely sharing their stories.
 Even though the stories are different, they share a similar message.
-Most of us do not feel comfortable sharing when something hard has happened in our lives.
+Most of us do not always feel comfortable sharing when something hard has happened in our lives.
 Yet, difficult experiences are a part of life for all of us.
-Hopefully, hearing Kevin and ________ (remind students of the name of the guest artist from the second video) talk about their own challenges can remind you that you are not alone.”
+Hopefully, hearing these stories can remind you that you are not alone.”

 Example of What You Could Say: